 Who is my ACADEMIC ADVISOR?

-In MyGate, click on the Academics tab and then look for the "Your Information" box on the right of the screen.
+In MyGate, click on the Academics tab and then look for the Student Profile box on the top left of the page.
 Information on your Primary Academic Advisor will be listed in this area.

 ACADEMIC ADVISING is the ongoing process of consulting with an ADVISOR in your academic field(s) in order to make the best decisions to ensure that your degree and career goals are met.
 ADVISING is intended to help you, the student, know and use the resources available here at Murray State University, so that your higher education experience is as rewarding as it can be.

 Your ACADEMIC ADVISOR will help you to achieve your academic and career goals.
 Your ACADEMIC ADVISOR is a faculty or staff member in the department that houses your area, major, or minor.
 He or she will assist you in making decisions about courses, schedules, and degree requirements.

 Your ACADEMIC ADVISOR will clear your ADVISING HOLD, necessary for REGISTRATION, once you have fulfilled requirements for academic advising, including arranging and attending an advising session with your advisor.

 What are my RESPONSIBILITIES for ACADEMIC ADVISING?